 Read and write from serial port with Raspberry Pi

-In this tutorial we will see how to use the serial port on Raspberry Pi.
-We will use the serial port available on Raspberry with a RS232/TTL 3-5,5V adapter and a USB-serial adapter.
-By default the Raspberry Pi’s serial port is configured to be used for console input/output.
-This can help to fix problems during boot, or to log in to the Pi if the video and network are not available.
+This tutorial will demonstrate how to utilize the serial port on Raspberry Pi.
+The Raspberry will utilize the serial port using both an RS232/TTL 3-5,5V adapter and a USB-serial adapter.
+The Raspberry Pi’s serial port is set up for console input/output as the default configuration.
+This can be useful for troubleshooting boot issues or accessing the Pi when video and network are unavailable.

 Read and write from serial port with Raspberry Pi